BMW X4 review - Engines, performance and drive

-The eight-speed automatic transmission, available as an option on xDrive20d models and standard across the rest of the range, is excellent in the X4.
-It shifts smoothly and quickly when in automatic mode, and the seperate drive modes means the gearbox changes its shift points depending on the setting for better performance or economy.
+The eight-speed automatic transmission is excellent in the X4.
+It shifts smoothly and quickly, while the separate drive modes mean the gearbox changes its shift points depending on the setting for better performance or economy.
 Manual shifting is also possible, either by the paddles on the back of the steering wheel or by using the gearlever for full control.

 The X4 M Competition is the fastest and sportiest model in the range; it shares its 3.0-litre straight-six with other BMW M products and has performance to match, all the while sounding great through an adaptive sports exhaust.
 Handling and grip are impressive for car of this size and weight, but the ride quality is lacking – the Jaguar F-Pace SVR is far more comfortable but still offers similarly ludicrous performance.

 The 2.0-litre diesel unit found in the xDrive20d is likely to be the most popular choice, and it performs very well in a variety of circumstances.
 Although it is not as quiet as the equivalent four-cylinder Audi engine, it still offers good refinement, and balances decent performance, with a 0-62mph time of 7.9 seconds, with impressive fuel consumption of 47.9mpg combined.

 Moving up to the xDrive30d brings the additional performance of the six-cylinder 3.0-litre diesel unit, with the further benefit of it being significantly smoother than the four-cylinder diesel.
 It turns the X4 into a genuine performance car yet only results in a small penalty in terms of increased fuel consumption.
 The M40d model is quicker still, with the twin-turbocharged unit pushing the X4 from 0-62mph in only 4.9 seconds and delivering rapid response to the driver’s inputs.